-Users of the State Records site are entitled to expect that any information as a result of that use will be treated within the terms of the New South Wales government's privacy responsibilities and obligations.
-State Records has developed a general Privacy Management Plan.
+Users of the NSW State Archives site are entitled to expect that any information as a result of that use will be treated within the terms of the New South Wales government's privacy responsibilities and obligations.
+NSW State Archives has developed a general Privacy Management Plan.
 The New South Wales government's privacy practices are regulated by the New South Wales Privacy and Personal Information Protection Act 1998.

-When you look at the pages on the State Records site, our computers automatically record information that identifies, for each page accessed:
+When you look at the pages on the NSW State Archives site, our computers automatically record small pieces of information.